from RAF Music.

-On Thursday 5 December, the Band of the RAF Regiment raised the festive spirits of personnel stationed at RAF Northolt, by staging a Station Christmas concert.
+On Thursday 5 December, the Band of the RAF Regiment raised the festive spirits of personnel stationed on RAF Northolt, by staging a Station Christmas concert.

 The afternoon was a great success which left the audience and the Band in high spirits; a great end to a Christmassy week at RAF Northolt.

-Article by Senior Aircraftmen Elliot Milum and Emma Taylor.
+Written by Senior Aircraftmn Elliot Milum & Senior Aircraftwoman Emma Taylor.

-Photographs by Sergeant Tim Hynd and Corporal James Giddings
+Photographs taken by Sergeant Tim Hynd & Corporal James Giddings.

 Please take a look at our Friends of RAF Music scheme.